 I came across this quote that really sums all of this up quite nicely, from one of my favorite books by Elif Shafak, The Forty Rules of Love.
 This is one of the rules:

 There are more fake gurus and false teachers in this world than the number of stars in the visible universe.
 Don’t confuse power-driven, self-centered people with true mentors.
 A genuine spiritual master will not direct your attention to himself or herself and will not expect absolute obedience or utter admiration from you, but instead will help you appreciate and admire your inner self.
 True mentors are as transparent as glass.
-They let the Light of God pass through them.

 I realize sharing these negative experiences isn’t exactly the most cheerful thing to do.
-But my intention is to shine a light on two instances where I was working, both kinda closely and very closely, with (fairly) well-known wellness leaders—and the reality of what happens behind the curtain.
-I’ve now learned to use clear discernment in who I work with and who I follow—and I make those choices based off people’s actions, not fluffy, self-help lingo.
+But my intention is to shine a light on two instances where I was working, both kinda closely and very closely, with (relatively) well-known wellness leaders—and the reality of what happens behind the curtain.
+I’ve now learned to use clear discernment in who I work with and who I follow—and I make those choices based on people’s actions, not fluffy, self-help lingo.
 A person can be on a national talk show and make millions of dollars selling affirmations and recipes, but what matters most is if they walk their talk.
 Because if they do all that and treat people like shit, they are, most definitely, a false teacher.

 Both these experiences have made me incredibly conscious of:

 who I follow and look up to as a mentor

 I really believe in 100% authenticity—and sometimes, that means writing about experiences that aren’t all roses and sunshine, but have an important nugget of truth that’s worth sharing.
 Like watch out for fake gurus!
 Actually, if anyone calls themselves a guru, then they’re probably not one.
 Great rule of thumb!

 On a lighter note, there are some wonderful, truly amazing and authentic women that I now work with and learn from—and I’m so, so grateful.